Nageshvara/Smart-Office-Facility/README.md

 # Smart-Office-Facility

-Yes, the `MainApplication` can be considered to use a singleton pattern for the `OfficeConfiguration` instance by initializing it only once and using the same instance throughout the application.
-Here’s the updated explanation reflecting that:
+This repository contains the necessary Java files used to build a Smart Office application, demonstrating the application of OOPS concepts, design patterns, and best practices.

 ### MainApplication.java